Emma (The Promised Neverland): Critical response

 Rebecca Silverman from Anime News Network praised her strong role in the storyline of the series, and stated "Emma herself stands to be a very strong figure.
 She has the heart needed to get things done.
 She is the one who refuses to leave anyone behind, the one who understands that family is important, and ultimately the person who does the most growing even over the course of just one book.
 To say that Emma is the ray of light in this very dark story might be understating things a bit".
 Allen Moody of THEM Anime Reviews enjoyed the personality of Emma and describes her as "Emma, though, is the steadfast one- resolute, indomitable, yet compassionate, someone who can be bent by grief but is hard to actually break, someone whose toughness of spirit endures despite some devastating developments, a true leader and one of the most admirable characters I have come across in anime".
 Brittany Vincent for Syfy simply described Emma as "The lead protagonist of the series, Emma, hardly looks like your typical anime character at all, thanks to her shock of reddish, blonde hair and her wide eyes".
-Tina Marie DeLucia from the Screen Rant website describes Emma as a young and cheerful protagonist, she also said that Emma has all the qualities of a lead: a drive, a devotion to a cause or family, and the desire to better the world and herself.
+Carlyle Edmundson from the Screen Rant website stated that since the original manga was already very different from the average Shonen Jump manga series, he felt that some concessions might need to be made to make it more appealing.
+As a result, putting Emma as the main character was the right call; saying "The Promised Neverland broke a lot of unspoken conventions by setting Emma as the protagonist, but that was key to the series' success in the end, proving that sometimes it's best for an artist to stick with what feels right for the story, rather than what's marketable".
+Tina Marie DeLucia from the same website describes Emma as a young and cheerful protagonist, she also said that Emma has all the qualities of a lead: a drive, a devotion to a cause or family, and the desire to better the world and herself.
 She offers the “promise” of new genres of protagonists.